 - T-Shirts or hoodies

 So, these were our long flight tips and tricks.
-Hope you found the post and list of items useful.
+We hope you found the post and list of items useful.
 Feel free to customize it according to your personal preference.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.